-- i) Courses: For the undergraduate programme BSc Zoology, the courses focus on the thrust areas of wildlife, fishery, paramedical and research.
-Besides the fundamental core courses, the department also offers elective courses which are focused on imparting in-depth knowledge in the following employment sectors: - Wildlife: Diversity Of Animals And Biological System, Evolutionary Biology, Ecology, Ethnology, Basic And Applied Entomology. - Fishery: Environmental Toxicology, Aquaculture And Fishery, Economic Zoology, Fish Preservation And Processing. - Paramedical: Endocrinology, Human Genetics, Immunology, Parasitology, Physiology, Molecular Genetics And Forensic Science, Health And Nutrition, Lab Techniques In Pathology. - Research / teaching: Cell Culture, Animal Biotechnology, Entrepreneurship, Research Methodology, Research Project, Research based practicals, Research based activities. - ii) Faculty: Department faculty have expertise in the field of Human genetics, Genetic epidemiology, Genotoxicity, Cell culture, avian studies, Biodiversity studies, Ecological studies and wildlife monitoring.
+- Courses: For the undergraduate programme BSc Zoology, the courses focus on the thrust areas of wildlife, fishery, paramedical and research.
+Besides the fundamental core courses, the department also offers elective courses which are focused on imparting in-depth knowledge in the following employment sectors: - Wildlife: Diversity of Animals and Biological System, Evolutionary Biology, Ecology, Ethnology, Basic And Applied Entomology. - ➤ Fishery: Environmental Toxicology, Aquaculture and Fishery, Economic Zoology, Fish Preservation and Processing. - ➤ Paramedical: Endocrinology, Human Genetics, Immunology, Parasitology, Physiology, Molecular Genetics and Forensic Science, Health and Nutrition, Lab Techniques in Pathology. - Research / teaching: Cell Culture, Animal Biotechnology, Entrepreneurship, Research Methodology, Research Project, Research based practicals, Research based activities. - Faculty: Department faculty have expertise in the field of Human genetics, Genetic epidemiology, Genotoxicity, Cell culture, avian studies, Biodiversity studies, Ecological studies and wildlife monitoring.
 They are actively involved in research activities and have contributed to knowledge in their respective subject domain through research publications, or as resource persons for institutions/scientific associations.
-Faculty members have carried out 08 research projects, organised numerous seminars/conferences/guest lectures at state and National level.
-Faculty are also recipient of Best Teacher Awards, Best research paper awards etc.

 - Infrastructure and facilities: Providing the appropriate iii) resources and infrastructure for effective teaching- learning is crucial to establish effectiveness of the curriculum.
-Course teaching is done in ICT enabled classrooms, flipped classroom, well equipped laboratories and Department museum harbouring diverse organisms and rare specimen.
+Course teaching is done in ICT enabled classrooms, flipped classroom, laboratories and Department well equipped museum harbouring diverse organisms and rare specimen.
 Students can carry out practicals and research work at the 'Central research lab' of the college, with tissue culture facilities and molecular biology studies.
 The department also has specialized Genetic Research Laboratory which offers summer-winter hands on trainings to students for Human Karyotyping, DNA damage analysis, pathological techniques and cell culture.
-Besides student learning experience is enhanced by Student support Service centre, Tigers Studio, Auditoriums and Library. - iv) Opportunities for students/Activities: The department organizes various activities for the students focused on executing the mission of the department.
+Besides student learning experience is enhanced by Student support Service centre, Tigers Studio, Auditoriums and Library. - organizes various activities for the students focused on executing the mission of the department.
 The students are given ample opportunities to enhance their academic skills as well as soft skills through the co-curricular and extracurricular activities.
-Concern for the environment and responsibility towards the community is a virtue taught to the students. - a) Learning platform: As per the institutional policy, learning resources are made accessible to the students by the course faculty on moodle based platform called 'CLAAP' (Chowgule's

-Learn Anytime Any Place).
+Concern for the environment and responsibility towards the community is a virtue taught to the students. - a) Learning platform: As per the institutional policy, learning resources are made accessible to the students by the course faculty on moodle based platform called 'CLAAP' (Chowgule's Learn Anytime Any Place).
 CLAAP is a medium where course curriculum, learning objectives, Evaluation Rubrics, assessment dates and modes, laboratory manuals/journals, results of assessment and class lab policies etc are uploaded for each course by the concerned course faculty.